hustvl/GroundingSuite/README.md

 ## 📊 Dataset

+Our dataset consists of:
+- **Training Set**: 9.56M samples with diverse referring expressions
+- **Evaluation Benchmark**: 3,800 carefully curated instances

-GSEval uses images from the COCO dataset's unlabeled2017 split.
-You can download the dataset from: [Hugging Face](https://huggingface.co/datasets/hustvl/GSEval)
+You can download the GSEval from: [Hugging Face](https://huggingface.co/datasets/hustvl/GSEval)

 ## 🚀 Usage